ronaldoussoren/pyobjc/docs/metadata/manual.rst

      (default is to use the default platform packing for structures).

-   The created type behaves itself simular to a mutable :func:`namedtuple <collections.namedtuple>`, that is items can be accessed both using attribute access and using the sequence interface.
+   The created type behaves itself similar to a mutable :func:`namedtuple <collections.namedtuple>`, that is items can be accessed both using attribute access and using the sequence interface.

    An example::